First Steps to Managing the Cluster

 The highlighted openai-api-key is the name of a Secret that actually represents the API access token, referenced in the Service by its name in order to not store sensitive data along with other Cluster configurations which can be stored in git repositories for example (read more about creating Secrets here).

-Octelium's application-layer awareness is not just exclusive to HTTP-based Services.
-For example you can define an SSH Service that provides password-less access to the server as follows:
+Octelium's application-layer awareness is not exclusive to HTTP-based Services.
+You can also define an SSH Service that provides secret-less access without having to distribute and share SSH passwords or private keys (read more here).
+Here is an example:

 1